bruno5barros/Redis_like/README.md

 To implement the state I used a single object instead of a list of it for simplicity.

 What is the Big O complexity of each operation?
-I will add that to the methods
+I will add the run time complexity of those methods in the code.

 ## Assumptions